 - When prompted, click Yes to allow the application to make changes to your PC.

-- Click Yes and OK to apply necessary changes to your Windows registry.
+- Click Yes then OK to apply the necessary changes to your Windows registry.

-- Restart your computer, log in to Windows with administrator permissions, and wait until the system or program freezes again.
+- Restart your PC, log into Windows with administrator permissions, and wait until the system or program freezes again.

-If your computer does not restart automatically, restart your computer manually by pressing the Reset or Power button.
+If your PC does not restart automatically, restart your PC manually by pressing the Reset or Power button.

 - Log into Windows with administrator permissions and locate the

-For more details about this troubleshooting procedure and registry entries contained within the
+For more details about this troubleshooting procedure and the registry entries contained within the

-file, please read the following article on Microsoft's website:
+KernelCrashOnCtrlScroll.reg file, read the following article on the Microsoft website: